Zhan Xugang

-Zhan Xugang (占旭刚; born May 15, 1974 in Kaihua County, Zhejiang) is a former male Chinese weightlifter and later politician who won the 1996 and 2000 Olympic Games.
-He is the first Chinese weightlifter to win two consecutive Olympics.
+Zhan Xugang (占旭刚; born May 15, 1974, in Kaihua County, Zhejiang) is a former male Chinese weightlifter and later politician.
+He is the first Chinese weightlifter to win gold at two consecutive Olympic, at the 1996 and 2000 Olympic Games.

 Biography

 Weightlifting career

 Zhan Xugang was recruited for the Kaihua County Sports School weightlifting program at ten years of age.
-Due to his progress Zhan was selected for the Zhejiang provincial team in 1987, the same year he broke a national junior record.
-In 1993 while on the national junior team he was named "an outstanding Asian Junior weightlifter" and was selected to the senior team in January 1994.
+Due to his progress Zhan was selected for the Zhejiang provincial team in 1987, and broke a national junior record the same year.
+In 1993 while on the national junior team he was named "an outstanding Asian Junior weightlifter" and selected to the senior team in January 1994.
 In 1996, at the Atlanta Olympic Games, Zhan Xugang won the gold medal and broke 3 World Records.
 In 1998, the International Weightlifting Federation implemented new weightlifting levels.
 Zhan Xugang entered the 77 kg class.
 Zhan was challenged as the levels of his competitors rose.
 At the Sydney Olympic Games in 2000, Zhan snatched 160 kg and ranked fourth in the competition.
 Despite the adverse circumstance, he was able to clean and jerk 207.5 kg, a personal record.
 This allowed him to total 367.5 kg and win gold.
 At the 2004 Games he missed all three snatch attempts in the men's 77 kg division and did not finish the competition.
 Afterwards he announced his retirement.